 A study published in 2020 pointed out that a non-nuclear kinetic impact becomes less effective the larger and closer the asteroid.
 However, researchers ran a model that suggested a nuclear detonation near the surface of an asteroid designed to cover one side of the asteroid with x-rays would be effective.
 When the x-rays cover one side of an asteroid in the program, they produce propulsion energy that would propel the asteroid in a preferred direction.
 [98] The lead researcher with the study, Dave Dearborn, said a nuclear impact offered more flexibility than a non-nuclear approach, as the energy output can be adjusted specifically to the asteroid's size and location.
 [99]

-Following the 1994 Shoemaker-Levy 9 comet impacts with Jupiter, Edward Teller proposed, to a collective of U.S. and Russian ex-Cold War weapons designers in a 1995 planetary defense workshop meeting at Lawrence Livermore National Laboratory (LLNL), that they collaborate to design a one-gigaton nuclear explosive device, which would be equivalent to the kinetic energy of a one-kilometer-diameter (0.62 mi) asteroid.[102][103][104]
+Following the 1994 Shoemaker-Levy 9 comet impacts with Jupiter, Edward Teller proposed, to a collective of U.S. and Russian ex-Cold War weapons designers in a 1995 planetary defense workshop meeting at Lawrence Livermore National Laboratory (LLNL), that they collaborate to design a one-gigaton nuclear explosive device, which would be equivalent to the kinetic energy of a one-kilometer-diameter (0.6 mi) asteroid.[101][102][103]
 The theoretical one-gigaton device would weigh about 25–30 tons, light enough to be lifted on the Energia rocket.
-It could be used to instantaneously vaporize a one-kilometre (0.62 mi) asteroid, divert the paths of ELE-class asteroids (greater than 10 kilometres or 6.2 miles in diameter) within short notice of a few months.
-With one year of notice, and at an interception location no closer than Jupiter, it could also deal with the even rarer short period comets that can come out of the Kuiper belt and transit past Earth orbit within two years.[clarification needed] For comets of this class, with a maximum estimated diameter of 100 kilometers (62 mi), Chiron served as the hypothetical threat.[102][103][104]
+It could be used to instantaneously vaporize a one-kilometer asteroid, divert the paths of ELE-class asteroids (greater than 10 kilometers or 6.2 miles in diameter) within short notice of a few months.
+With one year of notice, and at an interception location no closer than Jupiter, it could also deal with the even rarer short period comets that can come out of the Kuiper belt and transit past Earth orbit within two years.[clarification needed] For comets of this class, with a maximum estimated diameter of 100 kilometers (60 mi), Chiron served as the hypothetical threat.[101][102][103]

 In 2013, the related National Laboratories of the US and Russia signed a deal that includes an intent to cooperate on defense from asteroids.[104]
 The deal was meant to complement New START, but Russia suspended its participation in the treaty in 2023.
 [105] As of April 2023, there has not been an official update from the White House or Moscow on how Russia's suspended participation will affect adjacent treaties.

 As of late 2022, the most likely and most effective method for asteroid deflection does not involve nuclear technology.
-Instead, it involves a kinetic impactor designed to redirect the asteroid, which showed promise in the NASA DART Mission.
-[107] For nuclear technology, simulations have been run analyzing the possibility of using neutron energy put off by a nuclear device to redirect an asteroid.
+Instead, it involves a kinetic impactor designed to redirect the asteroid, which showed promise in the NASA DART mission.
+[106] For nuclear technology, simulations have been run analyzing the possibility of using neutron energy put off by a nuclear device to redirect an asteroid.
 These simulations showed promise, with one study finding that increasing the neutron energy output had a notable effect on the angle of the asteroid's travel.
 [93] However, there has not been a practical test studying the possibility as of April 2023.

 The impact of a massive object, such as a spacecraft or even another near-Earth object, is another possible solution to a pending NEO impact.
 An object with a high mass close to the Earth could be sent out into a collision course with the asteroid, knocking it off course.